masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Arguments

-Function calls have a bundle as input and another bundle as output.
-As such, bundles can be named, ordered or both. `$` is the input bundle, and `%` is the output bundle.
-This implies:
+Function calls only pass by value, there is no pass by reference like in most languages.
+A function is a code block that has an input bundle (`$`) performs some statements and returns an output bundle (`%`).
+Since bundles can be named, ordered or both, these are some implications:

 * Arguments can be named.
 E.g: `fcall(a=2,b=3)`
 * There can be many return values.
 E.g: `return (a=3,b=5)`
 * Inputs can be accessed with the bundle.
-E.g: `return $1 + 2`
+E.g: `return $1 + $.arg_2 + $arg3`

 There are several rules on how to handle function arguments.

 * Calls uses the Uniform Function Call Syntax (UFCS). `(a,b).f(x,y) == f((a,b),x,y)`
 * Pipe |> concatenated inputs: `(a,b) |> f(x,y) == f(x,y,a,b)`
 * No parenthesis after newline or a variable assignment: `a = f(x,y)` is the same as `a = f x,y`

 Pyrope uses a uniform function call syntax (UFCS) like other languages like Nim or D but it can be different from the order in other languages.
 Notice the